 What is a sales pipeline and why is it crucial?

 Ah, the commercial pipeline!
 You’re probably wondering what it is exactly, and why everyone’s talking about it.
 Well, it’s quite simple.
-The sales pipeline is a tool used by sales teams to visualize and organize their sales opportunities, from the first contact with a prospect through to closing the sale.
-It therefore represents all the stages in a potential customer’s buying cycle.
+The sales pipeline is a tool used by sales teams to visualize and organize their sales opportunities, from the first contact with a prospect right through to closing the sale.
+It represents all the stages in a potential customer’s buying cycle.

 How does the "pipeline" concept fit into the business world?